Anatomy

-Edited By Irshad Anwar | Updated on Nov 16, 2024 06:39 PM IST
+Edited By Irshad Anwar | Updated on Nov 26, 2024 11:54 AM IST

-Anatomy is the study of the structure and organization of living things, focusing on body parts and how they work together.
+Anatomy is defined as the study of the structure and organisation of living things, focusing on body parts and how they work together.
 Understanding anatomy and physiology helps explain how the body functions and supports health studies.
 This article explores anatomy meaning, definition, and applications.
 It is also important for students preparing for exams like NEET, and AIIMS BSc Nursing where biology is one of the major subjects.
 Learn more about anatomy meaning, classification, type of anatomy, anatomy preparation tips, and books and the scope of anatomy in detail.

 What is Anatomy?